e-t-u/rekill/README.md

 - giving time in minutes as hours
 - making `--verbose` messages more orderly and add `--quiet`
 - downgrade requirement of rust to stable
-- program should catch ctrl-c and kill the server process gracefully
+- there should be maximum of restarts in a certain time period

 ## BUGS

 - ctrl-c causes usually a panic because the threads die in the wrong order
+- In windows, killing the process sometimes works, sometimes it gives error permission denied